A Level Art

 The first 3 hours of supervised time must be consecutive.

-In the 15 hours students must produce a finished outcome or a series of related finished outcomes informed by their prep work.Ā
+In the 15 hours students must produce a finished outcome or a series of related finished outcomes informed by their prep work.

-Students must stop work on their prep work as soon as the first period of supervised time starts.
+Students must stop work on their prep work as soon as the first period of supervised time starts and must submit all preparatory studies before the exam.

 Students may refer to their prep work in the supervised time, but it must not be added to or amended.